 As I am standing in front of my class, I can see varied interests and expressions.
 I know that these creations of God have so many expectations from me.
 And, very well, I consider it a great opportunity and a privilege.

 Are we on the same table now?
-Teachers like you and I understand fully that learning is an active process.
+Teachers like you and I fully understand that learning is an active process.
 Students have to get in or else they will be left behind.
 Our presence should not annoy these young people so to speak.
 Let’s do our amazing part toward desirable ends!

 <<Looking for elaborate details to enrich your motivational techniques?
 Grab any of the 8 best-rated and delightful reading books to acquire a wealth of ideas and to learn from the stories of great educators.